 The History subject leader creates an annual action plan for the development of the subject and provides a review of the subject to the headteacher annually.
 They review the curriculum through pupil interviews using knowledge organisers to determine knowledge acquisition and provision for this as well as conducting lesson drop-ins when necessary.
 They may also review any evidence of work completed where possible.

-Date last reviewed:

-Reviewed and updated: September 2020 by J. Bostock
+Date last reviewed: September 2020 by J. Bostock Reviewed and updated: November 2022 by J. Bostock

-Next review: September 2022
+Next review: November 2024